What is a smart speaker?

 A smart speaker connects to the internet and can be controlled by a voice assistant

-The Echo range has since grown to include several models of the Echo smart speaker, from the small Echo Dot and the new Echo Pop, to the larger, louder and more expensive Echo Studio.
+The Echo range has since grown to include several models of the Echo smart speaker, from the small Echo Dot and the latest Echo Pop, to the larger, louder and more expensive Echo Studio.

 Similarly, Google has its own range of smart speakers under its Nest brand, powered by the voice-activated Google Assistant.